 Vitamin B12 is typically absorbed by eating meat and is actually the only vitamin not recognised as being able to be supplied from a plant-based diet.
 There have been many varying suggestions put forward over the years about alternate sources of B12 however, according to Vegan Australia, “in over 60 years of vegan experimentation only B12 fortified foods and B12 supplements have proven themselves as reliable sources of B12, capable of supporting optimal health."¹

-B12 deficiency: what it looks like and how to avoid it
+Symptoms of lack of B12 : what it looks like and how to avoid it

-Vitamin B12 deficiency is a well-known concern amongst vegans but what exactly are the warning signs that you aren’t getting enough B12 and what can you do about it?
-In adults, symptoms of deficiency can vary from confusion and poor memory, to loss of energy, blurred vision and personality changes.²
+In adults, symptoms can vary from confusion and poor memory, to loss of energy, blurred vision and personality changes.2

 Vegan friendly vitamins within the VÖOST range include Mega-B Complex (containing Vitamin B12), Vitamin C, Energy, Magnesium, Performance.